PurpurMC/PurpurDocs/src/content/docs/purpur/permissions.md

+---
+title: Permissions
+description: A guide in my new Starlight docs site.
+---

 Purpur adds a few new permission nodes for some of its added features.

 By default, Purpur disables **all** of these permissions, no matter if a user has OP.
 Servers will need a permissions plugin such as [LuckPerms](https://luckperms.net/) to grant permissions to users.